Garnet Coleman

-Garnet Fredrick Coleman (born September 8, 1961) is an American politician.
+Garnet Fredrick Coleman (September 8, 1961 – September 23, 2026) was an American politician.
 From 1991 to 2022, he was a member of the Texas House of Representatives for the 147th district, located entirely within Houston and Harris County.

 Early life and education

-Coleman was born on September 8, 1961, in Washington, DC and raised in Houston, Texas.
-His father is John B. Coleman, a Houston doctor.
+Coleman was born on September 8, 1961 in Washington, DC, and raised in Houston, Texas.
+His father was John B. Coleman, a Houston doctor.
 As of 2006, the family of Coleman's father had lived in Houston's Third Ward neighborhood for over 100 years.

-Coleman graduated from Jack Yates High School in Houston, and the University of Saint Thomas in Houston.
+He graduated from Jack Yates High School in Houston, and the University of Saint Thomas in Houston.

 Coleman attended Howard University in Washington, D.C. and in 1990 graduated from the University of St. Thomas cum laude with a Bachelor of Arts.
 He also completed the Harvard University Senior Executive Program for State and Local Government.

 Political career

-Coleman was elected to his first term as a state representative in 1991 at age 29.
-His district includes Downtown Houston, the Hobby Airport area, Midtown Houston, Sagemont, and the Third Ward.
+Coleman was elected to his first term as a state representative in 1991, at age 29.
+His district included Downtown Houston, the Hobby Airport area, Midtown Houston, Sagemont, and the Third Ward.

-Coleman has been named Texas Monthly Ten Best Legislators List on two occasions.
+He was named Texas Monthly Ten Best Legislators List on two occasions.
 Most recently he received the 2005 Reintegration Award presented by Eli Lilly and Company, a national award given in acknowledgment of efforts to increase services and decrease the stigma associated with mental illness.